cp3402-students/cp3402-2022-1-site-team09/deployment.md

 4. Along with own commit messages, use "-m "commit message"
 5. To push to GitHub, use git push origin master.

+Merging with staging site:

+1. For the desired branch you wish to merge into, click on the a2 repository go to go

 Yet to include: